 Besides the reduction of the size of domains manufacturers of hard disk drives also use other technologies of increasing the recording density:

 PRML (Partial Response Maximum Likelihood).
-It is the algorithm of conversion of the analog signal recorded on a magnetic disk, based on a number of concepts of the theory of pattern recognition.
+It is the algorithm of conversion of the analog signal recorded on a magnetic disk, based on some concepts of the theory of pattern recognition.
 In PRML method, the set of samples to which read signal is compared is applied to decoding, and the most similar one is accepted as a result.
-The method consists of two parts - partial response subsystem translates a signal from an analog form to a digital one, minimizing noises, and maximum likelihood subsystem carries out the digital processing of a signal in order to restore its most verisimilar form.
+The method consists of two parts - partial response subsystem translates a signal from an analog form to a digital one, minimizing noises, and maximum likelihood subsystem carries out the digital processing of a signal to restore its most verisimilar form.
 The given algorithm and its development EPRML is applied in practically all the modern hard drives.

 PMR (Perpendicular Magnetic Recording).
 This technology enables a twofold increase of the density of data recording and reduces problems with magnetic influence (interference).
-Unlike classical technology of recording, magnetic domains with the vector of a magnetic field perpendicular, not parallel, to a surface of a disk are used.
+Unlike traditional technology of recording, magnetic domains with the vector of a magnetic field perpendicular, not parallel, to a surface of a disk are used.
 Thus, the neighboring and differing domains are not placed over against each other with similar poles which, as it is known, push off from each other.
-In comparison with the classical technology of recording, it allows reducing the size of interdomain space, thus increasing the capacity of storage devices as well.
+In comparison with the standard technology of recording, it allows reducing the size of interdomain space, thus increasing the capacity of storage devices as well.

 HAMR (Heat Assistant Magnetic Recording).
 The idea is to use the magnetic materials providing high thermostability of recorded sites of a surface.
-For data recording the magnetic domain is preliminary warmed up by means of the focused laser beam.
+For data recording, the magnetic domain is preliminary warmed up using the focused laser beam.
 The diameter of a beam also defines the size of the area corresponding to one bit of the information.
 At domain increase in temperature, there is an essential change of its magnetic properties (coercive force decreases), and, thus, the heated sites become capable of magnetization.
 Working out an effective heat-conducting path taking the heat away from the magnetic plates during data recording is necessary for mass introduction of HAMR in batch production.

 SOMA (Self-Organized Magnetic Array).
-The given technology implies the formation of a monodisperse layer of "self-organized magnetic arrays" consisting of the smallest homogeneous iron-platinum conglomerates with the size about 3 nanometers (3 nanometers are 10-15 atoms of the firm substance which have been laid out abreast) on a disk surface.
+The given technology implies the formation of a monodisperse layer of "self-organized magnetic arrays" consisting of the smallest homogeneous iron-platinum conglomerates with the size about 3 nanometers (3 nanometers are 10-15 atoms of the solid substance which have been laid out abreast) on a disk surface.
 Application of this "nanotechnology" will provide an essential lowering of the level of instability of separate magnetic grains; it will also reduce the size of the domain.